Easy Moscow Mule Recipe

 - See all Cocktail recipes

 While this cocktail looks lovely in a copper mug, you certainly do not need one.
 And if you do choose to buy one, I highly recommend this one and this one.
-You can also use collins glass or highball glass.
+You can also use a Collins glass or a highball glass.

 It is tradition to serve this cocktail in a Moscow mule mug.
 It is believed that this drink was invented as a marketing scheme in the 1940s for the purpose of increasing sales of Vodka, ginger beer, and copper mugs.
-Apparently, the film industry of Hollywood was fascinated with these copper mugs so they used it very often in their movies which because so popular.
+Apparently, the film industry of Hollywood was fascinated with these copper mugs, so they used them very often in their movies, which became so popular.
 Also, copper keeps the drink cooler longer.

 Classic Moscow Mule